François M. M. Morel: Research and career

 From 1973 to 1994, Morel was a faculty member of the Massachusetts Institute of Technology's Department of Civil and Environmental Engineering, and, from 1994 to 2018, he was a professor in Princeton University's Department of Geosciences.
 His research and that of his students and postdoctoral researchers dealt the interactions between the chemical composition of natural waters and aquatic microorganisms.
 The development of computational methods to quantify the reactions among the many chemical species in aquatic systems provided the means to study quantitatively the interactions between microbes and chemical elements and compounds present in natural waters, with a focus on essential metals that are required for the growth of phytoplankton.
 This work encompassed the cycling and methylation of mercury, the contributions of metals to the nitrogen cycle, the use of cadmium by marine microalgae, the uptake mechanisms of iron and zinc by plankton, and the effects of ocean acidification on microorganisms.

 REDEQL

-As a postdoctoral fellow in Environmental Engineering Sciences from 1971-1973, Morel collaborated with James (Jim) J. Morgan to produce the computer program REDEQL (where RED stands for "redox" and EQL stands for "equilibrium"), which computed complex chemical equilibria in natural waters and man-made chemical systems.
+As a postdoctoral fellow in Environmental Engineering Sciences from 1971 to 1973, Morel collaborated with James (Jim) J. Morgan to produce the computer program REDEQL (where RED stands for "redox" and EQL stands for "equilibrium"), which computed complex chemical equilibria in natural waters and man-made chemical systems.
 Morel and Morgan's creation of REDEQL was supported by the United States Environmental Protection Agency and was widely adopted and built upon.